Belt and Road Initiative: Debt sustainability

-In April 2020, in light of the pandemic, the Group of 20 decided to freeze debt payments for countries that would struggle to pay them.
-Interest on Chinese loans continued to accrue during the freeze.
-In June 2020, Chinese leader Xi Jinping decided to cancel interest-free loans for certain African countries.
-Since 2000, these types of loans have accounted for 2 to 3 percent of total loans China has issued to African countries.
-Furthermore, foreign aid is a controversial topic in China due to it having its own areas with significant poverty.
+In August 2022, China announced that it would forgive 23 of its interest-free loans to 17 African nations.
+The loans had matured at the end of 2021.

+A 2025 study by the Lowy Institute found that for 54 developing countries debt repayments to China exceed those owed to Paris Club countries.
+The study stated that "Chinese lending has been a driver of debt sustainability problems in many countries around the world."

+Effects

+An analysis of BRI loans from 2007 to 2022 found that they make other forms of financing on the bond market more expensive for the debtor country.

 Infrastructure networks

+The BRI is composed of six urban development land corridors linked by road, rail, energy, and digital infrastructure and the Maritime Silk Road linked by the development of ports.

-The Belt and Road Initiative is about improving the physical infrastructure through land corridors that roughly equate to the old Silk Road.
-The Silk Road, or Silk Roads, has proven to be a productive but at the same time elusive concept, increasingly used as an evocative metaphor.
-With China's ‘Belt and Road Initiative’, it has found fresh invocations and audiences.
+The Silk Road has proven to be a productive but at the same time elusive concept, increasingly used as an evocative metaphor.
+With China's 'Belt and Road Initiative', it has found fresh invocations and audiences.

 These are the belts in the name, and there is also a maritime silk road.
 Infrastructure corridors spanning some 60 countries, primarily in Asia and Europe but also including Oceania and East Africa, will cost an estimated US$4–8 trillion.
-The initiative has been contrasted with the two US-centric trading arrangements, the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership.
-The initiative projects receive financial support from the Silk Road Fund and the Asian Infrastructure Investment Bank while they are technically coordinated by the B&R Summit Forum.
 The land corridors include: